nobody43/zabbix-smartmontools/README.md

 ```
 Install `python3` for [all users](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/windows_python_installation1.png), [adding it](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/windows_python_installation2.png) to `PATH` during installation.
 Install `smartmontools` and add its bin folder to `PATH` in [environment variables](https://raw.githubusercontent.com/nobodysu/zabbix-smartmontools/master/screenshots/windows_environment_variables.png) (or specify absolute path to `smartctl` binary in `smartctl-lld.py`).
 <br />
-Note: currently windows version does not detaches and data can only be gathered on second run.
+> **Note**: currently windows version does not detaches and data can only be gathered on second run.

 ### Finalizing
 Then you need to include your zabbix conf folder in `zabbix_agentd.conf`, like this: